pnwparksfan/gameconfig/README.md

 The [versions](versions) folder has a folder for each supported GTA V build number, containing the gameconfig.xml for that game version.
 For the latest game version, check the [releases](https://github.com/pnwparksfan/gameconfig/releases).

+## Installation instructions

+ 1. Using OpenIV or Codewalker Explorer, open `[mods]\update\update.rpf\common\data\`
+    (We recommend using the "mods folder" feature in OpenIV)
+ 2. Make a backup of the original `gameconfig.xml`
+ 3. Copy in the modified `gameconfig.xml`
+ 4. Install any additional limit adjusters that may be required (see below)

 ## Other recommended files

  - [Heap Limit Adjuster](https://www.gta5-mods.com/tools/heapadjuster) - increases available memory for the game